mediumroast/mediumroast_js/README.md

+# Command Line Interface (CLI) for the mediumroast.io
+Inclued within this SDK is a CLI for users who are more inclined to use that tool for interacting with the system.
+These tools will be added and updated to over time as the system evolves.
+More information on the CLI is available in the [CLI README](./cli/README.md).

 # Node.js Javascript SDK for the mediumroast.io
 This is the Node.js Javascript SDK, Software Development Kit, for the mediumroast.io.
 The SDK is comprised of several things:
 1. A wrapper atop the backend's RESTful APIs for Interaction, Study, Company and User objects.